jmcnulty7070/Sidewalk-Following-Ackermann-Robot/README_QuikTune.md

 5. In Mission Planner:
    - Set `RC9_OPTION = 300` (or any unused RC channel)
 6. Ensure vehicle can drive in a smooth circle in **CIRCLE mode**.
+7. Ensure Parameters Are Set
+In Mission Planner, go to Config/Tuning → Full Parameter List and check or set the following:

+Parameter	Value	Description
+MODE	17	CIRCLE mode index in ArduPilot
+CIRCLE_RADIUS	10	Radius of the circle in meters CIRCLE_RATE	20	Speed of turning in degrees per second

+💡 Tip: Smaller CIRCLE_RADIUS means tighter turns.
+Adjust for your vehicle’s turning capability.

+8. Use MAVLink Command (via Mission Planner)
+Go to Flight Data → Actions tab, and in the Do Action dropdown:

+Choose: Set Mode

+Mode number: 17 (for CIRCLE)

+Click DO ACTION
 ---

 ## ▶️ Running QuickTune